 Thankfully, there are some powerful and simple ways to clear your immune system.
 These lymph congestion clearing strategies include exercise, rebounding, deep breathing, infrared saunas, healing baths, alternate showers, optimal hydration, massage therapy, and specific herbal therapies.

-Using the 8 strategies you’ve just learned about and taking Lymphatic Detox daily can help you to clear lymph congestion and achieve the maximum health you deserve.
+Using the 8 strategies you’ve just learned about and taking Lymphatic Support daily can help you to clear lymph congestion and achieve the maximum health you deserve.